Setting Up Utilities in Abilene, TX

 Internet FAQ

-Yes, satellite providers like Viasat and HughesNet offer coverage in rural areas where cable and fiber are unavailable.
-Fixed wireless options from T-Mobile may also provide service depending on cellular tower proximity.
+Yes, satellite internet providers like Viasat and HughesNet offer coverage in rural areas surrounding Abilene where cable and fiber infrastructure may not be available.
+Satellite service requires a clear view of the southern sky.

 Natural gas service in Abilene

-A deposit may be required based on a credit check.
-Providing your Social Security number during signup helps determine deposit necessity.
-Without an SSN, a deposit will likely be assessed.
-Deposits are typically refunded as an account credit after approximately 12 months of good payment history.
+Deposit requirements are based on a credit check.
+Providing your Social Security number during signup helps determine eligibility.
+With good credit, the deposit may be waived.
+Otherwise, expect approximately $90 plus a $60 start-up fee.
+Deposits are typically refundable after 12 months of on-time payments.

 Common questions about utilities in Abilene